ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 ```
 With this script, you have learnt how to load the GTSRB dataset, define a neural network, train the model on the dataset and save the trained model using PyTorch.

+Lets now look at testing this trained model.

 ### Test model

-The `test_model.py` script verifies how accurately the ML model can classify the traffic signs.
+The `test_model.py` Python script verifies how accurately the ML model you have trained, can classify the traffic signs.
 It uses the PyTorch profiler to measure the CPU performance in terms of execution time.
-Using the profiler, you will be able to measure
- and compare the model inference time using two different PyTorch backends.
+Using the profiler, you will be able to compare the model inference time when you use two different PyTorch backends to test the model.

 #### Load model and create test set
-By loading the weights into the same class as before, we obtain the same model set up as in the last step.
-The `eval` function set the model up for evaluation.
-Just like before, we define transformations for the testing data and load it from the GTSRB dataset.
+You will load the model that was saved after training and prepare it for evaluation on a test dataset.
+Just like training, you will define transformations for the testing data and load it from the GTSRB dataset.

 ```python
 model_path = args.model if args.model else './models/traffic_sign_net.pth'